 Skip to main content

-These 10 foods high in probiotics can help stomach issues
+These 10 foods high in probiotics can help with stomach issues

 Promote gut health with these delicious foods

 As more and more research begins to surface about the importance of a healthy gut microbiome, there is one type of food that can vastly affect this in a positive way.
-One of the best ways to do so is to improve digestion through diet.
+One of the best ways to do so is to improve digestion through a diet with foods high in probiotics.

-If you’re looking for one of the most effective ways to improve your digestion while simultaneously improving nearly every other aspect of your health—from the appearance of your skin to your anxiety levels, ability to sleep, and strength of your immune system—you can’t go wrong by delving into the world of probiotics.
-Probiotics are functional microorganisms, such as beneficial bacteria and fungi, that confer various health benefits to your body by supporting the helpful microbes residing in your gut.
+If you’re looking for one of the most effective ways to improve your digestion while simultaneously improving nearly every other aspect of your health — from the appearance of your skin to your anxiety levels, ability to sleep, and strength of your immune system — you can’t go wrong by delving into the world of probiotics.
+Probiotics are functional microorganisms, such as beneficial bacteria and fungi, which confer various health benefits to your body by supporting the helpful microbes residing in your gut.

 Probiotics can be ingested in the form of supplements, but an even better way to obtain them is by consuming foods that naturally contain probiotics.
 Fermented foods, such as yogurt and sauerkraut, are high in probiotics.
 Foods high in probiotics contain the beneficial strains of healthy bacteria that can improve gut health and immune function, and reduce inflammation, thus improving your overall gut microbiome.
 Next time you’re making your grocery run, make sure to grab these probiotic-rich foods below to add to your diet that may be the easiest “big” thing you can do to improve your health.